Skip advert

 Hyundai Kona Electric - front corner tracking

-The Hyundai Kona has become the South Korean brand’s first model to receive the Government’s Electric Car Grant, saving buyers £1,500 off the price of the electric SUV.
+The Hyundai Kona has become the South Korean brand’s first model to receive the Government’s Electric Car Grant, saving money for buyers, as well as users of the Motability scheme.

-With the Hyundai now starting from £33,500 for the entry-level Kona Electric Advance, it is only roughly £2,000 more than an equivalent Vauxhall Mokka Electric.
+Now starting from £33,500, the entry-level Hyundai Kona Electric Advance is only roughly £2,000 more than an equivalent Vauxhall Mokka Electric.
 The latter has qualified for the ECG for some months now, while the Kona has had to make do with Hyundai’s own Electric Grant, which effectively is more of a manufacturer discount than a true grant.

 If you want to save even more money on a new Hyundai Kona Electric – or any new car for that matter – Auto Express’ Buy a Car service is home to fantastic deals, no matter whether you plan to finance, lease or even buy outright.